pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ## Add an entry to a collection configuration

-Complete the following to add an entry to a collection configuration:
+Complete the following procedure to add an entry to a collection configuration:

 1. Open command line.
 2. Type the `componentId` and `facetName` followed by the key=value pairs, and press Enter.